Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 - To increase the fibre contents in this chutney one can also add the finely chopped peelings of the apples in it before cooking.
 Of course, this would be at the cost of compromising the taste to a little extent.

 One tablespoon of this chutney when ready to eat consists of about 25 to 30 calories only.
 The main source of carbohydrate in the chutney is sugar, sugar in apple, sugar in dry dates, and sugar in raisins.
-Those who wish to reduce this carbohydrate might think to reduce the sugar to be added to the chutney though it will be compromising with its taste to a good extent.
+Those who wish to reduce this carbohydrate might think to reduce the sugar to be added to the chutney though it will be compromising with its taste to some extent.

 Apple is a fruit that is used in jams and jellies of all kinds but this chutney tastes very delicious and different from them.
 Basically it is happening due to the use of specific Indian spices.
 In essence, it is an interesting part of Indian food to relish pickles and chutneys with main meals and snacks and from that perspective, one can try this recipe for preparing this delicious chutney.